oeggy03/tp/docs/team/lunaroddity.md

 4. Standardised the formatting used throughout the entire UG to improve consistency and clarity
 5. Revised the UG to include more callouts to enhance its visual appeal and readability

-**Developer Guide (DG)**
+**Developer Guide (DG)**<br>
-Added implementation details and UML diagrams for ViewPersonCommand and EditPersonCommand.
+Added implementation details, design considerations, alternatives considered and UML diagrams for ViewPersonCommand and EditPersonCommand.

 ### Team-based tasks
 * Attended weekly meetings and contributed to the discussion of the implementation of features and other future plans actively